adrn/gala/docs/tutorials/exp.rst

     )

-Note that, as mentioned above, subsequently using a time outside this range will result in an interpreter crash (with an associated error printed to stderr).
+Note that, as mentioned above, subsequently using a time outside this range will result in a NAN being returned (with an associated error printed to stderr).
 Or more precisely: using a time outside the range of snapshots that this ``tmin``/``tmax`` caused to be loaded will cause such an error.
 One can check the loaded range of snapshots with: